microsoft/finops-toolkit/docs-mslearn/toolkit/powershell/powershell-commands.md

 ---
 title: FinOps toolkit PowerShell module
-description: Automate and scale your FinOps efforts.
+description: Automate and scale your FinOps efforts using the FinOps toolkit PowerShell module, which includes commands to manage FinOps solutions.
 author: bandersmsft
 ms.author: banders
-ms.date: 10/17/2024
+ms.date: 11/01/2024
-ms.topic: concept-article
+ms.topic: reference
 ms.service: finops
 ms.reviewer: micflan
 #customer intent: As a FinOps user, I want to understand what PowerShell commands are available in the FinOpsToolkit module.